Kathryn A. Kopple

 Until I learned by sheer chance that I could go somewhere--and that somewhere would be farther away than imagined.

 Kathryn A. Kopple works in Spanish and English.
-She translates for TED in their outsourcing program.
 She has published original poetry and prose in numerous publications, including The Threepenny Review, The Bellevue Review and The Shell Game (anthology, U of Nebraska Press).
-She is the author of Little Velásquez (Mirth Press), a novel set in 15th century Spain.
+She is the author of Little Velásquez and The Leaving Year (Mirth Press).